 it could affect its ability to fly.

 cell on the hindwing of the butterfly.
-(See photo) Press the tag and wing gently between your thumb and finger to force the adhesive
+Press the tag and wing gently between your thumb and finger.
+Your body heat

-you have recorded all the necessary information and you are comfortable that the tag is secure on the monarch, place it
+you have recorded all the necessary information and you are comfortable that the tag is secure, you are ready release the monarch.